 Deschutes County assistance programs.

 Find how to apply for housing assistance (rent, mortgages, or deposits), free food, and other financial help in Deschutes County.
-Low income families and those in an emergency may get help from a charity, church, or government program below.
-There may also be clothing, heating or utility bill help, cash aid, case management, and other social services.
+Low income families and those in an emergency may get help from a charity, church, or government assistance program below.
+There may also be free clothing, heating or utility bill help, school supplies, cash aid, case management, and other social services.

 Find how to get help with bills, and become self-sufficient